One amorphous transformer = saves 13,000 yuan per year?

 Grid upgrade As a core choice for urban distribution networks and rural grid upgrades, the 110kV high-capacity amorphous transformer has entered mass production.
 Its no-load loss is more than 60% lower than that of conventional equipment, contributing to the green transformation of the power grid.

 New energy sector The step-up transformers used in photovoltaic and wind power plants are tailored to the intermittent nature of new energy generation, thereby enhancing power conversion efficiency.
-Additionally, amorphous transformers for offshore wind farms can withstand salt-spray corrosion and boast an insulation lifespan that is three times longer.
+Additionally, amorphous transformers for offshore wind power can withstand salt-spray corrosion and extend insulation life by a factor of three.

 Industrial scenarios High-energy-consuming enterprises such as steel, cement, and chemical plants, as well as data centers and commercial complexes—whose loads fluctuate significantly and whose electricity consumption lasts for long periods—can fully leverage the all-condition energy-saving advantages of amorphous transformers, thereby reducing their electricity costs.

-Transportation sector After Shenzhen Metro Line 16 adopted amorphous traction transformers, energy consumption dropped by 7.2%, and noise levels were reduced by 12 decibels—resulting in both energy savings and environmental protection.
+Transportation sector After Shenzhen Metro Line 16 adopted amorphous traction transformers, energy consumption dropped by 7.2%, and noise levels were reduced by 12 decibels—achieving both energy savings and environmental protection.
 Transformers used in fast-charging stations for new-energy vehicles are also increasingly adopting amorphous materials, thereby shortening charging times.

 The future looks promising: Amorphous transformers offer more than just energy savings.